mukil/Leaflet.annotate/README.md

 To expose your map elements as _typed_ and _geo-referenced_ information in HTML we've wrapped the public [Schema.org vocabulary](http://schema.org) for you into standard elements of the LeafletJS API.
 Furthermore we allow you to refine the markup of your map elements through wrapping the [Dublin Core Metadata Element Set](http://dublincore.org/documents/dcmi-terms/).

 In short: With this plugin your LeafletJS generates "more meaningful" markup.
 Its aim is to implement to the latest [HTML Standard](https://html.spec.whatwg.org/multipage/semantics.html), integrate resource descriptions like Schema.org and the Dublin Core into your HTML.
 Subsequently (as it defines an API) it allows developers to build all kinds of crazy things for all kinds of LeafletJS based geographical web maps.
-And no, this is not intended for helping you to annotate elements of your next "statistical geovisualization" or your next "geovisual analytics" map.
+And no, this is not intended for helping you to annotate elements of your next "statistical geovisual analytics" or your next "big data geoweb map" app.
 It is intended to support web map making as an information organization practice.

 Feedback and contributions are very welcome and i am in the hope that this is of some use for you.<br/>
 Cheers!